jcailler/programmation-fonctionnelle-ul/TP/TP2/README.md

-# Functional Programming - TP 2: Recursion
+# Functional Programming - TP 2: Recursion & Classes

-In this exercise you will learn about structural recursion in scala.
+In this exercise you will learn about structural recursion and classes management in scala.

 ## Structural Recursion
 * We provide the signature of the functions you need to write in the exercise files.
 The body is replaced with `???`: that’s the part you need to come up with!